-Effective November 12, 2019, a digital visitor management system is utilized by all four South Orangetown Central School District schools to screen visitors, contractors and volunteers entering our schools and enhance our ability to provide a safe environment for students and staff.
+A digital visitor management system is utilized by all four South Orangetown Central School District schools to screen visitors, contractors and volunteers entering our schools and enhance our ability to provide a safe environment for students and staff.

 - All visitors who wish to enter a school building beyond the security desk and parents/guardians who pick up their children earlier than the normal dismissal time will be required to present government-issued photo ID, such as a driver’s license or passport, to the security guard.